hpe-dev-incubator/hpe-dev-portal/content/blog/mapr-for-predictive-maintenance.md

 ## Allocate 12GB to Docker

-This tutorial requires a lot of memory.
+This project requires a lot of memory.
 We recommend allocating 12GB RAM, 4GB swap, and 2 CPUs to the Docker Community Edition for macOS.

 <img src="https://raw.githubusercontent.com/mapr-demos/predictive-maintenance/master/images/docker_config.png" width="100%">